Sakskøbing: Geography

+Landmarks

 Sakskøbing Church

 Sakskøbing Church is a late Romanesque brick building with a late Gothic tower.
 It was built around the year 1200; in the following centuries, the original church was extended with a nave and tower.
+The altarpiece, which dates back to the 16th century, is a late Gothic wood carving work from Lübeck.
 The present spire, which is 48 metres high, was built in 1852.